Ukraine’s Kursk Gamble—Robbing Peter to Pay Paul

 Ukraine’s successful surprise attack into Russia’s Kursk Oblast is, I believe, a very high-stakes example of robbing Peter to pay Paul.

-By pulling men and equipment from other battlefronts, Ukraine was able to attack into and gain a presence in lightly defended Russian territory.
-The attack’s success hinged on Russia not reinforcing the border despite reportedly being given two weeks’ advance warning by its intelligence service that Ukraine was building up men and equipment near the Kursk border.
+By pulling men and equipment from other battlefronts, Ukraine was able to attack and gain a presence in lightly defended Russian territory.
+The attack’s success hinged on Russia not reinforcing the area despite reportedly being given two weeks’ advance warning by its intelligence service that Ukraine was building up men and equipment near the Kursk border.

-Presumably, the Kremlin leadership, including the Chief of Staff of all Russia’s armed forces, were so confident that the United States would not allow Ukraine to violate the prohibition against using Western-supplied equipment and vehicles to attack across Russia’s border that they did not send reinforcements, nor did they reportedly think it was important enough to inform President Vladimir Putin.
+Presumably, the Kremlin leadership, including the chief of staff of all Russia’s armed forces, were so confident that the United States would not allow Ukraine to violate the prohibition against using Western-supplied equipment and vehicles to attack across Russia’s border that they did not send reinforcements, nor did they reportedly think it was important enough to inform President Vladimir Putin.

-Consequently, the incursion was initially quite successful, with Ukraine’s military claiming it has gained control of 1,263 square kilometers in just a few weeks.
+Consequently, the incursion was initially quite successful, with Ukraine’s military claiming it had gained control of 1,263 square kilometers in just a few weeks.
 This stands in sharp contrast to what we have seen in Donetsk, Luhansk, and Kherson, where it took Russia from January to July 2024, about seven months, to wrest control of 1,175 square kilometers of territory from Ukraine.

-First, let’s consider Ukraine’s widely documented manpower shortage that shows no signs of being alleviated by Ukraine’s controversial, well-documented conscription campaign.
+First, let’s consider Ukraine’s widely documented manpower shortage that shows no signs of being alleviated by the country’s controversial, well-documented conscription campaign.
 As it stands, prior to the Kursk incursion Ukraine was failing to conscript enough men to replace the frontline troops lost to Russia’s grinding assaults in the Donbas region.
 Opening up another front and exposing more troops to Russia’s massive advantage in artillery, airpower, manpower, drones, and electronic warfare ensures Ukraine will lose troops at an accelerated rate.

-Another impact of the Kursk incursion is that the Kursk front has, and continues to require, lots and lots of ammunition, including artillery ammunition, that continues to remain in short supply.
+Another impact of the Kursk incursion is that the Kursk front now requires a great deal of ammunition, including artillery ammunition, that remains in short supply.
 Thus, it is unsurprising that reports from the Donbas indicate that supplying the Kursk incursion is starting to hurt.
-Indeed, a Ukrainian artillery brigade commander fighting in the Donbas told the Financial Times “that part of the reason for the Russian advance was Kyiv moving its scarce resources north [into Kursk].”
-And a spokesman for Ukraine’s 110th Mechanized Brigade in Donetsk, Ivan Sekach, told Politico that since Ukraine launched the Kursk offensive “things have become worse in our part of the front. ...
-We have been getting even less ammo than before and Russians are pushing.”
+Indeed, a Ukrainian artillery brigade commander fighting in the Donbas told the Financial Times that “part of the reason for the Russian advance was Kyiv moving its scarce resources north” into Kursk.
+And a spokesman for Ukraine’s 110th Mechanized Brigade in Donetsk, Ivan Sekach, told Politico that since Ukraine launched the Kursk offensive, “things have become worse in our part of the front.“ ”We have been getting even less ammo than before and [the] Russians are pushing,” he said.

-Exacerbating the situation in the Donbas, Ukraine has shifted hard to replace units such as the HIMARS/M270 multiple-launch rockets systems (MLRS) to positions near the Kursk border to support the incursion.
+Exacerbating the situation in the Donbas, Ukraine has shifted hard to replace units such as the HIMARS/M270 multiple-launch rocket systems to positions near the Kursk border to support the incursion.
 Additionally, in order to prevent Russian airpower from unleashing devastating attacks on the Ukrainian forces in Kursk, Ukraine had to shift scarce, irreplaceable air defense units into positions close to the Ukraine–Kursk border.
 These kinds of redeployments, no matter how judiciously executed, diminish the combat power of Ukrainian forces fighting to hold back the Russian forces in the Donbas.

 Hence, far from relieving pressure on the Ukrainian forces fighting to maintain some control over the Luhansk and Donetsk provinces that declared independence from Ukraine in 2014 and to delay Russia closing in on Ukraine’s critical supply hub city Pokrovsk, it is my opinion that the Kursk incursion has weakened Ukrainian forces in the Donbas.

-Indeed, according to Yohann Michel of the Institute for Strategic and Defense Studies in Lyon, the Russian advance in the region “has accelerated in recent weeks, with a pace of progression that is becoming even more concerning than before.”
+Indeed, according to Yohann Michel of the Institute for Strategic and Defense Studies in Lyon, France, the Russian advance in the region “has accelerated in recent weeks, with a pace of progression that is becoming even more concerning than before.”
 An example of this is Novohrodivka, a town of 14,000 located just seven miles from Pokrovsk, which has been taken by Russian forces much more quickly than anyone expected.

 Ultimately, while the incursion diverted attention from losses in the Donbas and boosted morale, it is still an operation conducted on a “robbing Peter to pay Paul” basis that was initiated in a desperate attempt to slow Russia’s advances in the Donbas.
 It has failed to do so.
 Consequently, it has not changed the fundamentals of an attrition-based war in which Russia maintains an overwhelming advantage.